kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 .. note::

    If no timezone is provided, Emarsys server's timezone is assumed, which is GMT+1.
-Under these circumstances, this timestamp "2014-01-01T01:01:01" would be translated to "2014-01-01T01:01:01+01:00".
+Under these circumstances, the timestamp "2014-01-01T01:01:01" would be translated to "2014-01-01T01:01:01+01:00".
 During daylight saving time, Emarsys server's timezone is GMT+2.

 .. note::